aheirich/AMI2/doc/computation_graph.md

 and return to using the previously known good graph.

+## Pseudocode

+Following is pseudcode that outlines the structure of a simple client and server (worker).
+This pseudocode has been executed using a file as a replacement for the Control store.

-## Server psueodcode
+### Server psueodcode

 This is a simple server.
-It accepts a computation graph once and edecutes it repeatedly.
+It accepts a computation graph once and executes it repeatedly.

 ```